peterhurford/up.zsh/README.markdown

 ```

 (Alternatively, you can place the `up` plugin in the `plugins=(...)` local manually.)

+## Zgen

+If you're using the [zgen](https://github.com/tarjoilija/zgen) framework, add `zgen load peterhurford/up.zsh` to your .zshrc with your other load commands.

 If you're lame and use bash, you can install this directly to your `~/.bash_profile`: